Wills, Trusts & Probate

 How long does the guardianship process take in Magalia?

-Can I choose any family member as a guardian?
+Can I nominate a family member to be the guardian?

-What responsibilities does a guardian have in California?
+What responsibilities will a guardian have for the ward?

-How does the court determine the best guardian?
+How does the court decide who is the most suitable guardian?